 Managers of shipping companies appear generally content to let the central government promote the shipbuilding/shipping industry at the broad policy level.
-In fact a Chinese energy expert has told one of the authors the idea of a Chinese national oil tanker fleet, while widely discussed in various forums, is a "rhetorical device for China's shipbuilding industry to justify more central government interest."34 Yet, like state oil companies, Chinese shipping companies may resist government interference in their daily operations.
-If chartering tankers to national and private operators worldwide on an individual basis is more profitable than serving Chinese national oil companies in accordance with central policy directives, shippers will favor the more profitable approach.
-Similarly, if national energy companies find it more cost-effective to have foreign tanker operators haul their oil, they may oppose a forced marriage with Chinese oil shipping firms.
-Observers will be able to learn more about these relationships once Chinese state-owned shipping firms such as China Ocean Shipping Corporation start taking largescale VLCC deliveries, perhaps as early as late 2007 and early 2008.
-To better understand how Chinese shipping companies and national oil companies will interact, analysts will need access to significant chartering data spanning at least a year.
+In fact, a Chinese energy expert has told one of the authors, the idea of a Chinese national oil tanker fleet, while widely discussed in various fora, is a "rhetorical device for China's shipbuilding industry to justify more central government interest."21 Yet, like state oil companies, shipping companies may resist government meddling in their daily operations.
+If chartering their tankers to foreign and private oil operators on an individual basis is more profitable than serving Chinese national oil companies in accordance with central policy directives, shippers will favor the more profitable approach.
+Similarly, if national oil companies find it more costeffective to have foreign tanker operators haul their oil, they will oppose a forced marriage with Chinese shipping firms.
+Observers will be able to learn more about these relationships once Chinese state-owned shipping firms such as COSCO start taking large-scale VLCC deliveries, perhaps as early as 2008.

-At present an estimated 90 percent of China's oil shipping capacity serves foreign clients.35 Reassigning these vessels to domestic firms would not help China's long-distance oil transport situation.
-According to Lloyd's Sea Web, only eighteen of these ships are VLCCs suitable for economically transporting crude oil from the Middle East, Africa, and other distant suppliers.
-The bulk of China's current fleet consists of smaller Aframax, Panamax, and Handysize vessels designed for short-haul oil trading.
-China will need more than forty VLCCs to meet its goal of carrying 50 percent of imports on Chinese tankers by 2010.
+At present, an estimated 90 percent of China's oil shipping capacity serves foreign clients.
+22 Reassigning these vessels to domestic firms would not help China's long-distance oil transport situation.
+According to Lloyd's Sea Web, only 18 of these ships are VLCCs suitable for economically transporting crude from the Middle East, Africa, and other distant suppliers.
+The bulk of China's current fleet consists of smaller vessels designed for short-haul oil trading.
+China will need more than 40 VLCCs to meet its goal of carrying 50 percent of imports on Chinese tankers by 2010.

 Attempting to control maritime oil transport will likely cost more than outsourcing oil transport to private shippers.
 When the major Western oil companies ("Seven Sisters") dominated the global oil market in the 1960s, they ran large maritime divisions with tankers dedicated to hauling their production, which for most roughly equaled their refinery throughputs.
-Oil companies trimmed their tanker fleets after the Organization of Petroleum Exporting Countries renationalized the majors' Middle East production.
+Oil companies trimmed their tanker fleets after OPEC countries nationalized the majors' Middle East production.
 Hiring private tankers to carry oil imports may be more cost effective than acquiring and maintaining a large tanker fleet.
-Although tanker rates have been strong over the past several years, the oil shipping business is highly cyclical, and when shipping rates fall, companies that paid high prices when rates were elevated will lose money.
 Like other modern oil companies, China's national oil companies rely primarily on independent tanker operators to haul their oil.
-In 2006, Sinopec chartered two-thirds as many VLCC spot voyages as did ExxonMobil (103 to 149).
-In 2007, it may out-charter ExxonMobil.
-36